Navigation is powered by navigation data, which makes Google Maps more useful for everyone. This data is collected when you use features like:

 - Improving navigation

 - Suggesting faster alternate routes to save time

 - Showing real-time updates, such as traffic, disruptions, and weather conditions

 How Google protects navigation data

-- Other data collected as you explore the world, such as the directions you searched for in Google Search before starting navigation, may be associated with your Google Account.
+- Other data collected as you explore the world, such as when you search for directions to a place, may be associated with your Google Account.
 You can change controls and manage activity, such as Location History or Web & App Activity, by visiting Your data in Maps.